Rate-limiter usage

 const database = new Redis("YOUR_REDIS_CONNECTION_STRING");

-const rateLimiterProviderA = new RateLimiterProvider({
+const rateLimiterFactoryA = new RateLimiterFactory({

 namespace: new Namespace("@rate-limiter-a"),